 All-Ceramic crowns are not as strong as porcelain fused to metal crowns or gold dental crowns.
 All-Ceramic Crowns require bonding to the existing tooth and a dentist with expertise in this procedure.
 Doc Kelly is highly skilled in both designing and placing All-Ceramic dental crowns correctly the first time.

 Dental work and service life

 All-Ceramic crowns generally last about fifteen years.
 With good oral hygiene, most crowns last longer.
 All-Ceramic crown restorations are made of ceramic glass, have no metal, and are sometimes strengthened with a translucent material such as zirconium.

 Restorations must withstand tremendous force.
 Doc Kelly's success with dental restorations comes from engineering the crown to withstand biting and chewing forces over time.
 He prepares teeth with longevity in mind; dental work that is built correctly will last.
 You have Doc's guarantee.

 Dental crowns can be damaged by habits such as fingernail biting, chewing ice, and teeth grinding.

 Other dental crown options

 Porcelain fused to a metal crown offers an excellent option for mid-back teeth when the strength of the restoration and aesthetics are of concern.
-Gold dental crowns are the strongest type of crown and considered to be the best non-cosmetic crown for posterior molars.
-There are several types of dental crowns and caps including inlays and onlays that can be used in dental restoration.
+Gold dental crowns are the strongest type of crown and are considered to be the best non-cosmetic crown for posterior molars.
+There are several types of dental crowns and caps, including inlays and onlays, that can be used in dental restoration.